vulcanize/chiba-clonk/docs/api/proto-docs.md

 <a name="vulcanize.nameservice.v1beta1.QueryListRecordsRequest"></a>

 ### QueryListRecordsRequest

-QueryParamRequest is request type for nameservice params
+QueryListRecordsRequest is request type for nameservice params

 | Field | Type | Label | Description |